maropu/pgvector_hnsw_two_stage_pq_patch/DESIGNDOC.md

 This document describes a patch for pgvector v0.8.0 that adds a two-stage Product Quantization (PQ) design to HNSW to achieve (1) traversal-time pruning using compact neighbor metadata and (2) element payload compression via residual PQ.
 The goal is to reduce random I/O and distance computations while controlling index size growth.
-This design is based on a re-ranking strategy proposed in [1].
+This design is based on a vector encoding strategy proposed in [1].

 ## Summary